LSCogill/SatelliteDerived_ET_RSA/A_Evaluate_ETProducts/1_Collate and Process ET time series/README.md

 ## 1.3) Plot time series of field-measured vs satellite-derived ET

-** Conducted in Google Colab using Python-notebooks This step plots the ET timeseries of field-measured vs satellite-derived at a monthly timestep.
+** Conducted in Google Colab using Python-notebooks.
+This step plots the ET timeseries of field-measured vs satellite-derived at a monthly timestep.

-### *..Details of the flux tower sites and satellite-derived evapotranspiration products can be found in the Images&Notes folder in this repository..*
+### *..Details of the flux tower sites and satellite-derived evapotranspiration products can be found in the 'Images&Notes' folder in this repository..*